-For any scheme \( X \), let \( X^{(1)} \) be the set of codimension 1 points.
-For \( t \in X \), we denote the residue field at \( t \) by \( \kappa(t) \).
-If \( X \) is integral, the function field of \( X \) is denoted by \( \kappa(X) \).
-The following theorem helps us to decide when an element of $\text{Br}\, \kappa(X)$ actually belongs to $\text{Br} X$.
+The following theorem helps us decide when an element of $\Br\kappa(X)$ actually belongs to $\Br X$.
 For a reference, see \cite[Theorem 6.8.3]{poonen}.
 This is a version of the Grothendieck's Purity theorem for the Brauer group.

 \begin{theorem}[Purity theorem] Let $X$ be a regular integral Noetherian scheme.
 Then the following sequence